-In Article 125 of the Constitution it is adjudicated that "all actions and decisions of administration is subject to judicial review and administration has to compensate the damages arising from its conduct".
-Pursuant to this regulation, all government employees including military personnel are under the obligation of compensating the damages that they caused.
+Article 125 of the Constitution stipulates that "all actions and decisions of the administration is subject to judicial review and the administration has to compensate for the damages resulting from its conduct".
+Pursuant to this regulation, all government employees including military personnel are under the obligation of compensating for the damages that they caused.